 Any family benefits from foreign sources may also affect the allowance.

-How parental allowances affect the care allowance
+How daily allowances for parents affect the care allowance

 Child care allowance is not paid for periods shorter than one month.
 The one-month minimum requirement can be fulfilled for example by adding up the periods for which child care allowances are paid to the mother or the father.
-The one-month minimum requirement is also met when the child home care allowance continues after the period of paternity allowance so that the periods of child home care allowance last for at least 30 days in total.

 How paternity allowance affects the care allowance